mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/13/day-237/">September 13, 2017</a></small></div>
-<p><strong>Flynn's son, Michael G. Flynn, is a subject of the federal Russia probe, as well</strong>.
+<p><strong>Flynn's son, Michael G. Flynn, is a subject of the federal <a href="/trump-russia-investigation/">Russia probe</a>, as well</strong>.
 The investigation focuses in part on Flynn's work with Mike Flynn's lobbying firm. (<a href="https://www.nbcnews.com/news/us-news/mike-flynn-s-son-subject-federal-russia-probe-n800741">NBC News</a>)</p>